sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 Since we must assume that all activity on the servers is being monitored by a passive observer, it is imperative to ensure that the observer cannot glean any useful information from any communication.
 Although the observer himself cannot act on the knowledge, there is nothing stopping him from brokering it.
 The act of snooping in and of itself is also a threat of disclosure which violates any users' confidentiality.
 It is additionally important that this threat model is properly dealt with, as other mechanisms will rely on this threat being neutralized to be effective.

 ### Mechanism
 We will utilize public key cryptography, RSA in particular, to establish and exchange a session key.
-[This needs to be fleshed out a little, but I don't know what else to say...]
+The client will initiate the connection to the server by sending a message indicating who they are, as well as a random number encrypted with the server's public key and the session key encrypted with the server's public key which is then signed by the user.
+The server decrypts the messages, and sends the first random number along with a second random number encrypted with the user's public key.
+The user then responds with the second random number.
+Now all messages can be exchanged using the secret session key.

 ### Justification
-An observer cannot gain any useful information from monitoring key exchanges, since he will only be privy to the public key.
-[Again, not sure what else to add here.]
+Using RSA to authenticate and exchange the symmetric session key allows us better performance than using just RSA.
+The session key will be a 128bit AES key since that is the biggest allowed by JavaCrypto.
+So long as we generate a sufficiently large "probably" number, our key exchange will be secure.